Infrared and Raman Spectroscopy: A Comprehensive Guide

 - Attenuated Total Reflectance (ATR) spectroscopy (for thin films and coatings)

-- Micro-Raman spectroscopy (for small samples)
+- Micro-Raman spectroscopy (for small samples and mapping)

 Data Analysis